jrladd/jrladd.github.io/miscellanies/index.md

 **Date:**  1673

 [A55073](/miscellanies/A55073.html)

 ---

 **Author:**  Buckingham, George Villiers, Duke of, 1628-1687.

 **Title:**  Poems on affairs of state from the time of Oliver Cromwell, to the abdication of K. James the Second.
 Written by the greatest wits of the age.
 Viz.
+Duke of Buckingham, Earl of Rochester, Lord Bu
+---
-Duke of Buckingham, Earl of Rochester, Lord Bu-------st, Sir John Denham, Andrew Marvell, Esq; Mr. Milton, Mr. Dryden, Mr. Sprat, Mr. Waller.
+----st, Sir John Denham, Andrew Marvell, Esq; Mr. Milton, Mr. Dryden, Mr. Sprat, Mr. Waller.
 Mr. Ayloffe, &c.
 With some miscellany poems by the same: most whereof never before printed.
 Now carefully examined with the originals, and published without any castration.

 **Date:**  1697

 [A55276](/miscellanies/A55276.html)

 ---